 For full information on the appointments, please read the Application Information Pack accessed via the link below.

-Appointments to Borders NHS Board are regulated by the Commissioner for Ethical Standards in Public Life in Scotland.
+Appointments to Borders NHS Board are regulated by the Ethical Standards Commissioner.

 Appointed on merit; committed to diversity and equality.